 All of that aside, this cast is fire.
 And if you’re looking for a night of short (the show is a quick 75 minute, one-act doozy), unapologetic, loud fun - this show is for you.
-Featuring a cast of six absolute fierce actresses, it would be amiss to mention the standouts.
+Featuring a cast of six absolute fierce actresses, it would be amiss to not mention the standouts.
 Kala Gare slays as Anne Boleyn.
 Blessed to get the most witty sections of the script, her rendition of ‘Don’t Lose Ur Head’ (it hurts to type that) is cute, cheeky and captivating.
 A perfect rendition of a song that roots itself in the influences of cheesy girl pop.

 As Cleves, Kiana Daniele is the absolute coolest person on stage.
 Her energy is nothing short of infectious.
 After the lull that is the middle of this show - (‘Heart of Stone’ might be the most underwhelming sappy ballad I’ve ever heard; followed by some weird doof-doof German number that feels like it was ripped straight out of a college self-devised project) – Daniele masters her way through the awkward hip-hop number ‘Get Down’ with flair and finesse.
-Rounding out the top three is swing Shannan Alyce Quan.
+Rounding out the top three is swing Shannen Alyce Quan.
 Holy heck, bow down to the queen.
 Quan absolutely dominates the end of this show.
-Despite some very clunky script that they have to deal with (which goes hand in hand with the clunky writing at the top of their song), their vocals are unmatched, with all of the bells and whistles you want from a pop diva supernova.
+Despite some very clunky script that they have to deal with (which goes hand in hand with the clunky writing at the top of their song), Quan's vocals are unmatched, with all of the bells and whistles you want from a pop diva supernova.
 If you are blessed to witness a performance with Quan present in the cast, count yourself very lucky.

 The respect this musical pays to the four on-stage musicians is to be applauded.
 In true 'rock concert' style, there are multiple moments in the show when the band members are named or given focus and rightfully so.
 There is not a music stand in sight - a rare, if not unheard of feat for a musical.
 Their energy is just as electric as the six performers and they deserve every moment of applause at the show's conclusion as much as them.